-What do you like to do to that makes you feel good?
-Maybe it’s a book club with friends, playing on a recreational sports league, going to a spa for a mani-pedi all by yourself?
+What do you like to do that makes you feel good?
+Maybe it’s a book club with friends, playing in a recreational sports league, or going to a spa for a mani-pedi all by yourself?
 Whatever it is that makes you feel good better enables you to be more present for your family.
-Would you believe me if i told you your family needs you to do this just as much as you do?
+Would you believe me if I told you your family needs you to do this just as much as you do?
 When you get time away, it allows you to be more fully present when you return.
-Remind yourself of that when the guilt creeps in.
+Remind yourself of this when the guilt creeps in.

 3. Just breathe.
 (No, seriously.)

 Sometimes in the moment, it feels like the world is crashing down on us.
 That is when it is so important to take a deep breath--or several.
 I talk with my clients about having a practice of doing deep breathing exercises.
 There are several different types out there and this is one of my favorites to start.
 Ideally, if you can practice doing the deep breathing exercises before you get out of bed in the morning, around lunchtime, and then when you lay down to go to bed at night.
 It makes it easier to access this technique in your emotional toolkit when you find yourself in one of those moments where everything feels like it's too much.
 Bonus: You can also model deep breathing with your toddler or older child when they get overwhelmed or are having difficulty regulating their emotions.

 Is your crazy busy life filling you up?